jief123/NewToBedrock/MCP-on-AWS-Bedrock-hand/README.md

 - UV package manager

 ## Features
-- Seamless integration with AWS Bedrock runtime using Converse API
+- Seamless integration with AWS Bedrock runtime using both Converse API and InvokeModel API
-- Tool format conversion for Bedrock compatibility
+- Tool format conversion for Bedrock compatibility with different model types
 - Asynchronous communication handling
 - Structured logging for debugging
+- Support for both stdio and streamable HTTP transports

+## API Differences

+### Converse API
+- A unified interface provided by AWS Bedrock, offering a model-agnostic API development experience
+- Allows developers to interact with different models using the same format
+- Uses `toolSpec` format to define tools
+- Standardizes request and response formats across different models

+### InvokeModel API
+- Provides API encapsulation compatible with original model providers, maintaining consistency with the original model APIs
+- Requires requests to be structured according to each model provider's specific format
+- For Claude models, requires specific tool formats and message sequence handling
+- Allows developers to directly use model-specific parameters and formats

 ## Contributing
 Feel free to submit issues and pull requests to improve the implementation.